 Clinical Trials: Conducting the Study

-This eLearning module is part of the Clinical Trial Fundamentals eLearning Program and is designed to provide a practical context to help clinical research professionals learn about conducting clinical trials.
+The module is designed to provide a practical context to help clinical research professionals learn about conducting clinical trials.
 Using an interactive case study with realistic scenarios designed to illustrate the learning points, the program follows the activities of a fictitious clinical investigator and her staff as they conduct a clinical trial.

 The Clinical Trials Fundamentals eLearning Program is divided into three modules: